 Dr. William Moore is Principal at The Strategy Group, an international consulting firm supporting strategy design and execution for foundations, organizations, and communities.
 Bill is a research psychologist and serves also as the Vice-President of Youth Development Strategies, Inc, a research and development firm based in Hamilton, NJ.
 He is a Senior Fellow at the Midwest Center for Nonprofit Leadership in the Henry W. Bloch School of Management at the University of Missouri-Kansas City, Senior Associate at the Texas Health Institute, and Rural Health advisor to the St. David’s Foundation and the Fayette Community Foundation.
-Bill recently rolled off the the Board of Directors of the Association for Consultants to Nonprofits where he was the Chair of the Governance Committee.
+Bill recently rolled off the Board of Directors of the Association for Consultants to Nonprofits where he was the Chair of the Governance Committee.
 Bill is a former professor, philanthropy executive, CEO, and senior director of research.
-Bill serves on the Board of Directors for two nonprofits focused on mental health and wellbeing.
+Bill serves on the Board of Directors for the HEAL Alliance, a nonprofit focused on mental health and wellbeing.
 Recently, Bill joined the Harvard Business Review Advisory Council.

 Bill is part of an education legacy in Kansas City.
 His maternal grandmother was a recognized pioneer educator in special education.
 She founded the first private school in Kansas City (The Kester Foundation for Exceptional Children) for developmentally disabled children to receive a quality education, as public schools would not enroll students with disabilities.
 Early in his career Bill served as a middle school and high school teacher, Chair of a high school Social Sciences Department, magnet school program evaluator, and Director of Research, Evaluation, and Assessment in two urban school systems.
 As the Director of Research and Evaluation in the Kansas City Missouri School District he oversaw a team of 12 evaluators documenting the impact of magnet and traditional public schools and served as an expert witness in the case in which the Federal District Court found the State of Missouri and KCMSD liable for perpetuating school segregation and creating substandard learning environments for children of color to succeed.